-CONTRACT - TRANSPORTATION SERVICES
+CONTRACT - TRANSPORTATION SERVICES (5100) - REVISED APRIL 2022

-Report costs of contracted transportation services.
+Report costs for object code 5100 for the remainder of contractor costs for individual subagreements that exceed \$25,000 related to contracted transportation services.
 Costs reported in this section should be limited to contracts associated with specialized transportation services.

-CONTRACT - TRANSPORTATION EQUIPMENT
+CONTRACT - TRANSPORTATION EQUIPMENT (5100) - REVISED APRIL 2022

-Report costs of contracted transportation services equipment.
+Report costs for object code 5100 for the remainder of contractor costs for individual subagreements that exceed \$25,000 related to contracted transportation services equipment.
 Costs reported in this section should be limited to contracts associated with specialized transportation services.